Serves 10 (Makes a ton, but recipe can easily be halved)

 3. Add the tomatoes and their juice, beans and their juice, water, tomato sauce, and beef base.
 Stir to mix well and then add the bay leaves.
 Stir gently.

-5. Thin the chili with water, if necessary, and add salt to taste (I don't use any salt).
+5. Thin the chili with water, if necessary, and add salt to taste.
 Remove the bay leaves and serve.
 Serve with shredded cheese, chopped onion, and sour cream.

 6. The chili can be cooled and refrigerated for up to 3 days and frozen for up to 1 month.
 Reheat it gently, stirring frequently.